Whiskerz1337/IP_variables/README.md

 <h2>About</h2>
 <br>
 The main focus of these tools is to allow the assignment of specific IP address variables in a linux shell environment.
-Linux shells support this feature by default, however variables normally only persist for a specific shell instance, even if spawning a child shell from a parent with the assigned variable.
+Linux shells support this feature by default, however variables normally only persist for a specific shell instance, even if spawning a child shell from a parent that contains the assigned variable.
 <br>
 <br>
 tIP in particular works by creating an environment variable, which is assigned a value from a text file in the project folder.
 This means that it's possible to assign a target IP address variable that not only persists through new shell instances, but even through reboots.